Last Updated on January 29, 2024 by Carrie Stephens

-What Sounds Do Senegal Parrots Make?
+Sounds Senegal Parrots Make

-As mentioned, Senegal parrots aren’t prolific screamers or screechers.
+Senegal parrots aren’t prolific screamers or screechers.
 They’re not completely quiet, as all birds make noise, even though they’re calmer and more peaceful than others.

-- Personal attention.
+- Additional attention.

-- Special treats.
+- Food or treats.

-- Fun toys.
+- Favorite toys.

-If you have several parrots, you’ll hear them chattering, which is how they connect in their flocks.
+Chattering sounds like an endless stream of nonsensical syllables interspersed with whistles and words.
+If you have several parrots, you’ll hear them chattering, which is how they communicate with each other.